Grandma's Marathon: Race history

-Aid stations in the 1977 through 1980 races offered water and a sports drink called ERG, which stood for "electrolyte replacement with glucose".
-Aid stations since at least 2016 have provided water and Powerade.

-Grandma's Marathon is now run by almost 20,000 participants every year, has nearly a $2 million operating budget and is credited with increasing tourism within the city of Duluth.
+Grandma's Marathon-affiliated races are now run by almost 20,000 participants every year, has nearly a $2 million operating budget and is credited with increasing tourism within the city of Duluth.
 The race is a major event on the North Shore, filling hotels in many cities around Duluth.
 Thousands of runners and visitors fill the marathon, half and 5 km races.
 As of 2016, VisitDuluth estimated 65,000 people visit Duluth for Grandma's and spend a total of $10 million.
 After high numbers in the 1990s and 2000s, 2009 was the first time in 15 years that all of the 9,500 available spots were not filled, leading to a deficit in the race budget.
 Executive director Scott Keenan suggested that the economy was the main reason for the downturn in participants.
 Lifetime entries were offered in 1987 (for $100) and again in 1990 (for $125) to help increase the number of runners entering the race.

 The men's record for Grandma's is 2:09:06, set in 2014 by Dominic Ondoro of Kenya.
 The previous record of 2:09:37, set in 1981 by Wayzata, Minnesota-native Dick Beardsley stood for 33 years before being broken.

 The women's record time is 2:23:52, set in 2024 by Volha Mazuronak.